 - You paid or offered to pay the landlord the rent you owed within the time allowed by law.

 If any one of these situations applies to you, you should ask a judge to dismiss your case.
-See the section in this chapter on Motion to Dismiss.
+For more information, see the section in this chapter on Motion to Dismiss.
 Make sure you bring all important documents to court to prove your claims, such as the invalid notice to quit and rent receipts or canceled checks to prove you paid your rent.
 If you are successful in having the case dismissed, the landlord must send you a new notice to quit if she still wants you out.

 Your Landlord Has Not Properly Brought the Case